theelims/StrokeEngine/README.md

   .maxRPM = 2900,                     // Maximum RPM your motor can / should go
   .maxAcceleration = 300000,          // Maximum linear acceleration in mm/s²
   .stepsPerMillimeter = STEP_PER_MM,  // Steps per millimeter
-  .invertDirection = true,            // One of many ways to change the direction of
+  .invertDirection = true,            // One of many ways to change the direction should
                                       // things move the wrong way .enableActiveLow = true,            // Polarity of the enable signal
   .stepPin = SERVO_PULSE,             // Pin of the STEP signal